GregO44/lets-get-quizzical-/README.md

 ## Questions

 ### The questions are prompted below in a linear fashion, with multple choice answers listed below for ease of use.
-There is an image laid over the back of the screen with multiple emoticons which represent the frustrations or happiness a user can feel, depending on their results!
+There is an image laid over the back of the screen outlining the theme of the site.

 ![Questions](assets/images/questions.png "Questions")